java-shivam/LangGraph-MCP-Demo/README.md

 The AI Launchpad is a community for AI builders, entrepreneurs, and business leaders who want to learn, build, and solve real problems with AI.
 Get help, resources, connect with other builders, and accelerate your AI journey. 🚀

-Sign up for the [**AI Launchpad**](https://kenneth-liao.kit.com/join) waitlist and get access to the Discord server (live now!).
+Sign up for the waitlist and get access to the Discord server (live now!).

 ## About Me 👋🏼

 Hi!
 I'm shivam, a ethusiatic  AI developer, and founder of the AI Launchpad.
-I also have a [YouTube channel](https://www.youtube.com/@KennethLiao) where **I teach you how to build AI solutions that solve real problems**.
+I also have a [YouTube channel] where **I teach you how to build AI solutions that solve real problems**.

 ---